Am0du/HNG-Task2/README.md

-# Task Two:  Crud Operation
+# Task Two:  CRUD Operation

 This is a simple REST API capable of CRUD operations on a "person" resource, interfacing with any relational Database.